Joshuah143/JetPointNet/development/DEVELOPMENT.md

 # Todo: (Joshua)

+- Switch to the right Wandb project
+- Use Wandb like you are meant to
 - Investigate Negative Energies
 - Add Delta R cut to train
 - Add to distribution file, get it to work